 Consider the case of “sponsored” blog posts - should these be blocked?
 What about shopping sites which tell you all the great features of the product you’re looking at and it's accessories?
 We steer clear by only blocking tracking — and this includes most ads.

-Use this setting to tell Brave to block first or third party cookies on the domain currently in focus.
+Use this setting to tell Brave whether or not to block, send, or accept first or third party cookies on the domain currently in focus.
 By default, Brave will allow first party cookies and block cookies from any third party.
 First party cookies are normally needed for you to log into a site.

 The Cookie Control setting uses a drop-down menu containing three separate states:

-- 3rd Party Cookies Blocked: Accepts 1st party cookies and blocks any others on the site.
+- Cross-site cookies blocked: Accepts 1st party cookies and blocks any others on the site.

 - Cookies Blocked: Blocks all cookies, both 1st and 3rd party on the site.

 - All Cookies Allowed: Accepts both 1st and 3rd party cookies on the site.

 Enabling this setting makes it harder to capture that data by turning off many features commonly used to differentiate between devices.
 Not all fingerprinting is used in this way - sites that host online games, display maps or allow audio/video editing will use these techniques legitimately.
 The features turned off by this setting are not designed with the intent to track you, but they can be used to do so.

 Brave blocks these attempts for third-party sites by default.
 If you disable them for all sites, some rich web applications may break.
 Use the drop down menu to set how Brave handles fingerprinting attempts:

 - Aggressively block Fingerprinting : Blocks all fingerprinting attempts.
 Selecting this option increases privacy, but may also cause additional compatibility issues with websites.